TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 The migration guide also suggests replacing javax with jakarta packages.
 A Ctrl+R later, you realize better not to rename the SE packages.

-Up to this point, everything is smooth.
+Up to this point, everything is running smoothly.

-## Well obviously it breaks
+## Until it isn't

 Thinking you've conquered the issue, you run the failsafe tests and are surprised by the following error: